StrongSORT: Make DeepSORT Great Again: Experiments

-For detection, we adopt YOLOX-X \cite{ge2021yolox} pretrained on COCO \cite{lin2014microsoft} as our detector for an improved time-accuracy trade-off.
-The training schedule is similar to that in \cite{zhang2021bytetrack}.
+\textbf{Implementation Details.} We present the default implementation details in this section.
+For detection, we adopt YOLOX-X \cite{ge2021yolox} as our detector for an improved time-accuracy trade-off.
+The training schedule is similar to that in \cite{zhang2022bytetrack}.
 In inference, a threshold of 0.8 is set for non-maximum suppression (NMS) and a threshold of 0.6 for detection confidence.
-For StrongSORT, the feature distance threshold is 0.45, the warp mode for ECC is \emph{MOTION EUCLIDEAN}, the momentum term $\alpha$ in EMA is 0.9 and the weight factor for appearance cost $\lambda$ is 0.98.
+For StrongSORT, the matching distance threshold is 0.45, the warp mode for ECC is \emph{MOTION EUCLIDEAN}, the momentum term $\alpha$ in EMA is 0.9 and the weight factor for appearance cost $\lambda$ is 0.98.
 For GSI, the maximum gap allowed for interpolation is 20 frames, and hyperparameter $\tau$ is 10.

 For AFLink, the temporal module consists of four convolution layers with $7 \times 1$ kernels and $\{ 32, 64, 128, 256 \}$ output channels.
-Each convolution is followed by a BN layer \cite{ioffe2015batch} and a ReLU activation layer \cite{glorot2011deep}.
+Each convolution is followed by a BN layer and a ReLU activation layer.
 The fusion module includes a $1 \times 3$ convolution, a BN and a ReLU.
-It doesn't change the number of channels.
+It does not change the number of channels.
 The classifier is an MLP with two fully connected layers and a ReLU layer inserted in between.
-The training data are generated by cutting annotated trajectories into tracklets with random spatio-temporal noise at a 1:3 ratio of positive and negative samples.
-We use Adam as the optimizer \cite{kingma2014adam}, cross-entropy loss as the objective function and train it for 20 epochs with a cosine annealing learning rate schedule.
+The training data are generated by cutting annotated trajectories into tracklets with random spatiotemporal noise at a 1:3 ratio of positive to negative samples.
+We use Adam as the optimizer \cite{2014Adam} and cross-entropy loss as the objective function and train it for 20 epochs with a cosine annealing learning rate schedule.
 The overall training process takes just over 10 seconds.
 In inference, a temporal distance threshold of 30 frames and a spatial distance threshold of 75 pixels are used to filter out unreasonable association pairs.
 Finally, the association is considered if its prediction score is larger than 0.95.

 All experiments are conducted on a server machine with a single V100.